cmu-sei/juneberry/docs/getting_started.md

 mkdir tensorboard
 ```

-### The project structure
+### The Project Structure

-At this point, your project-root should resemble the following directory structure:
+At this point, your project root should resemble the following directory structure:

 ```
 project-root/